chrispader/EyeMind/README.txt

 C. Eye-tracker setup

 	1. Note: EyeMind supports currently only Tobii X3-120 eye-trackers
-	2. install Tobii eye-tracker manager and configure the eye-tracker in there See. https://www.tobiipro.com/produkte/eye-tracker-manager/
+	2. install Tobii eye-tracker manager and configure the eye-tracker in there, by setting a new display setup See. https://www.tobiipro.com/produkte/eye-tracker-manager/
 	3. Installing tobii-pro lab
 		See. https://www.tobiipro.com/learn-and-support/downloads-pro/
-	4. Create a new project (we will use the name "EyeMindDemo" to refer to the project).
+	4. In tobii-pro lab, create a new project (we will use the name "EyeMindDemo" to refer to the project).
 As project type choose "screen", then follow this procedure:
 		4.1 Go to design
 		4.2 Select "Eye tracker calibration", then on the right menu:
 			4.2.1 Change the background color to white